Scholarism: Dissolution

 In February 2016, Oscar Lai Man-lok, a core member of Scholarism, revealed that he, Joshua Wong and Agnes Chow Ting planned to form a political party and field at least two candidates to run in the Legislative Council elections in September.
-Lai subsequently quit Scholarism to support Civic Party's Alvin Yeung Ngok-kiu in the Legislative Council by-election for New Territories East, as Scholarism refused to officially endorse a candidate between the pro-democratic Civic Party and the localist Hong Kong Indigenous's Edward Leung Tin-kei in the election.
+Lai subsequently quit Scholarism to support Civic Party's Alvin Yeung Ngok-kiu in the Legislative Council by-election for New Territories East, as Scholarism refused to officially endorse a candidate between the pro-democratic Civic Party and the localist camp Hong Kong Indigenous's Edward Leung Tin-kei in the election.

 In March, an online news outlet IBHK reported that the group, would be disbanded.
 Scholarism's Facebook page said on 16 March that it was at present working on its future direction and would announce if it reached any decisions.
 Scholarism officially ceased functioning on 20 March 2016.
 The group had a sum of HK$1,450,000 in its bank account, of which HK$700,000 was transferred to a new student activist group and the other HK$750,000 was transferred to a legal assistance fund to assist the lawsuits.
 Core members including Joshua Wong, Oscar Lai and Agnes Chow went on to form Demosisto.

+On 22 August 2025, the Hong Kong government gazetted notices to strike off close to 300 groups from the societies registry, unless they could provide proof of their existence within three months.
+Scholarism was among the groups.